Chulalongkorn: Monthon system

 With his experiences during the travel to British colonies and the suggestion of Prince Damrong, Chulalongkorn established the hierarchical system of monthons in 1897, composed of province, city, amphoe, tambon, and muban (village) in descending order.
 (Though an entire monthon, the Eastern Province, Inner Cambodia, was ceded to the French in 1906).
 Each monthon was overseen by an intendant of the Ministry of Interior.
 This had a major impact, as it ended the power of all local dynasties.
 Central authority now spread all over the country through the administration of intendants.
 For example, the Lanna states in the north (including the Kingdom of Chiangmai, Principalities of Lampang, Lamphun, Nan, and Prae, tributaries to Bangkok) were made into two monthons, neglecting the existence of the Lanna kings.

 Local rulers did not cede power willingly.
-Three rebellions sprang up in 1901: the Ngeaw rebellion in Phrae, the 1901–1902 Holy Man's Rebellion in Isan, and the Rebellion of Seven Sultans in the south.
+Three rebellions sprang up in 1901: the Ngiao rebellion in Phrae, the 1901–1902 Holy Man's Rebellion in Isan, and the Rebellion of Seven Sultans in the south.
 All these rebellions were crushed in 1902 with the city rulers stripped of their power and imprisoned.